truce-audio/truce/CONTRIBUTING.md

 Hosts and OSes outside the Tier 1 table fall to Tier 2, except VST2, which is Tier 3 everywhere — not actively tested.

+## Releases

+`main` always tracks the latest release.
+Feature branches and their PRs don't target `main` directly; they merge into the branch for the upcoming version, which then opens its own PR into `main` when the release is cut.